pingidentity/pingidentity-devops-getting-started/docs/reference/containerLogging.md

 This document provides an outline of how logging is handled in containerized environments.
 Please refer to the provided links at the end of this page for details on implementing a logging solution for your deployments.

+!!! info "Splunk Example"
+    While providing examples for all logging solutions is impractical, there is an example for using Splunk on this portal [here](../how-to/splunkLogging.md).

 ## Problem statement

 In a containerized deployment model, it is expected that containers (or pods under Kubernetes) will be ephemeral.
 Further, the standard practice for application logging in a container is to use `stdout` and, in some cases, `stderr` as the means of streaming logs.
 Ping product containers follow this practice.
 As a result, no logs will persist outside the lifecycle of the container or pod.
 In particular, if a pod is failing or in crashloop due to a misconfiguration or error, it is impossible to troubleshoot the cause as the logs that might provide information on the crash are lost each time the pod attempts to restart. **It is important, then, to insure that logs are stored external to the container.**